karlb/md2gemini/README.md

 ## Project Status

-md2gemini is now archived.
-It’s always been a pile of hacks, and now I’m not that invested in continuing it.
-See my [blog post](https://www.makeworld.space/2023/08/bye_gemini.html) for details.
+[Upstream md2gemini](https://github.com/makew0rld/md2gemini) is now archived.
+See the [blog post](https://www.makeworld.space/2023/08/bye_gemini.html) for details.

+I'm still using this, so I give it a minimum of maintenance.

 ## Link modes